overcyber/skill_HomeAssistant/instructions/en.md

 2. debugMode - This will print debug information to your syslog.
 Good for seeing what is happening behind the scenes in regards too HA skill doing stuff

-3. debugIcon - If his option is enabled it will display debug information as to why a icon may not be displaying please turn this on and send the results to the dev if requested.

 NOTE on #2: debug mode prints alot of syslog debug messages (must also have debug mode enabled in alice admin) However, to personalise that a litle there is also a debugControl.json file found in your skill directory.